Producing slow light in warm alkali vapor using electromagnetically induced transparency: Theoretical description

-We show in Eqns.
-S12 - 23 that the density matrix formalism allows for simple phenomenological inclusion of decay processes into the calculation of the probe-induced atomic dipole moment and polarizability.
-This allows us to deduce the complex refractive index $n (\omega_p) = n_{r}(\omega_p) + in_{i}(\omega_p)$ as seen by the probe beam.
+We show in Sec.
+S1C - D of the Supplementary Materials that the density matrix formalism allows for simple phenomenological inclusion of decay processes into the calculation of the probe-induced atomic dipole moment and polarizability.
+This allows us to deduce the complex refractive index $n (\omega_p) = n_{r}(\omega_p) + in_{i}(\omega_p)$.
 The imaginary part $n_{i}$ yields the absorption spectrum $\alpha (\omega_p)$.
-The complex refractive index is a convenient way to express something well-known: Where there is dispersion $n_r (\omega)$ there must be absorption $\alpha$, owing to causality-based Kramers-Kronig relations between the real and imaginary parts of the electric susceptibility $\chi = \chi_r + i\chi_i$~\cite{saleh}.
-We calculate the absorption $\alpha (\omega_p)$ and real refractive index $n_r (\omega_p)$ (Eqns.
-S22 and S23) seen by the weak probe propagating through the coherently pumped medium, and discuss some limiting situations.
+The complex refractive index is a convenient way to express something well-known: Where there is dispersion $n_r (\omega)$, there must be absorption $\alpha$.
+This is owing to causality-based Kramers-Kronig relations between the real and imaginary parts of the electric susceptibility $\chi = \chi_r + i\chi_i$.~\cite{saleh} We calculate the absorption $\alpha (\omega_p)$ and real refractive index $n_r (\omega_p)$ seen by the weak probe (see Eq.
+(S22) - (S23)) propagating through a sample of $\Lambda$-atoms which is coherently prepared by a strong pump beam in a dark state, as mentioned above.
+In the following sections we discuss some important limiting situations.